 As per Texas mandate, Dr. Trujillo’s freestanding emergency rooms are newer facilities with up-to-date pharmacy, laboratories, and digital imaging departments with x-rays, ultrasound, and CT scans.

 All these advanced technologies combined with certified and trained physicians and medical staff, allow us to overcome the obstacles we face and provide the highest quality patient care possible.
 In close to some 25 years of practicing as an ER physician, Dr. Trujillo knew this was the right direction for his Houston patients.
-Shorter wait times means faster attention to urgent symptoms, lower cost than with a traditional hospital ER, and more physician time.
+Shorter wait times means faster attention to emergency symptoms, lower cost than with a traditional hospital ER, and more physician time.
 These are the reasons why freestanding ERs are the future of emergency health care.